sergeyklay/qa-dataset-clustering/USAGE.md

 3. Generates topic labels for each cluster (using LLM if `--use-llm` is enabled)
 4. Creates reports in the output directory

+> **Important**: Always use the same embedding model for benchmarking that you used for clustering.
+> For example, if you clustered with SBERT, use the same SBERT model for benchmarking:
+> ```bash
+> # Clustering with SBERT
+> qadst cluster --input data/qa_pairs.csv --embedding-model sbert
+>
+> # Benchmarking with the SAME model
+> qadst benchmark --clusters output/qa_clusters.json --qa-pairs data/qa_pairs.csv --embedding-model sbert
+> ```
+> Using different embedding models between clustering and benchmarking will lead to inconsistent results.

 ### Understanding Output Files

 The toolkit generates several output files: